 The Social Network is a key Hollywood film of the last decade.
 It draws from an actual story to tell one about manipulation and power dynamics in society, highlighting how people can be used by those with more influence than themselves even if they don’t realize it at first or know what’s best for them–as portrayed through Jesse Eisenberg’s portrayal as Mark Zuckerberg.”

 When he came home, the only thing more terrifying than his face was what he’d been through.
 This composition is so intriguing and suspenseful that audiences couldn’t wait to find out who this man with red eyes really is!
 The most successful independent film of all time for two decades later would be dethroned by another horror movie -The Blair Witch Project- which had its own killer poster reveal at night too; dare I say these modern films have mastered Halloween?
+It’s also still one of the best Halloween costumes you can dress up as.

 The Mon Calamari Cruiser is shown against a starry backdrop as it flies through space.
 The production value of this poster makes me feel like I am aboard, exploring new worlds and civilizations with these brave souls from Earth who are so intrepid in their journey into outer-space!